OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 To connect your OSH to the OSHI, your metadata must be stored in one of the following formats:

 - JSON
-- YAML (for OKHv1 **only**)
-- We may allow more file formats in the future as everything is converted and uploaded to the Wikibase instance anyway.
+- We may allow more file formats in the future.

 Please use the linked templates to enter your data.

 Background:\
-The crawler will take this metadata as basic input, add additional information to it (e.g. from the Gitlab API), build a JSON file with all that information and uploads it to Wikibase via a Data Input API (developed by WMDE).
-It doesn't really matter in which file format you'll save your metadata as long as the crawler is able to interpret it.
+The crawler will take this metadata as basic input, add additional information to it (e.g. from the Gitlab API), build a JSON-LD file with all that information and uploads it to Wikibase via an open API.
+Technically it doesn't really matter in which file format you'll save your metadata as long as the crawler is able to interpret it.

 ## Ontology